jaropis/rrrr/README.md

 This is pure javascript and works on the user's computer - no data is sent to the web.

+the software is available at [https://rrrr.opengranary.com/](https://rrrr.opengranary.com/)

-# How to Install, Use, and Uninstall Our Web App
+# How to Install, Use, and Uninstall Our Web App Locally

 Our web application can be installed on your device for easier access and a more app-like experience without using the browser address bar.